federatedplatforms/Docker-BDI-Node/README.md

           Event:hasSubmissionTimestamp "2021-08-23T19:12:55Z"^^xsd:dateTime .
 ```

+### Routing message to other BDI nodes

-You can also send these events to other nodes, by mentioning in the endpoint `/events/{destinationOrganisation}/{destinationLocality}/{destinationCountry}` the organization, locality and country of the node you want to send the events to.
+In order to send events to specific BDI nodes the receiver can be specified on the endpoint `/events` endpoint: `/events/{destinationOrganisation}/{destinationLocality}/{destinationCountry}` the organization, locality and country of the node you want to send the events to.

+### Generating random events

 If you want to randomly generate events yourself to input to `/events` then use the `/events/random` endpoint, mentioning `false` for start-flow and the desired number of events